Thrill Seeker: Critical reception

 Thrill Seeker received mixed to positive reviews upon release.

 Sean Lex of Jesus Freak Hideout praised the band's musicianship and complimented the band's sound as being "way more mature than their age.
 They've got the sound of a metal band that's been around for a few album releases."
 Lex did criticize some of the lyrics for being cynical and feeling like a "emocore diary entry" and stated that some of the music was formulaic.
 A mixed review came from Indie Vision Music, with the review stating Thrill Seeker adds little to the hardcore/metalcore scene, but also said the album "is not entirely a waste of time", praising the closing track "The Seventh Trumpet".
-Punk News also gave the album a mixed review, saying the album "follows every single rule in the book of metalcore" and criticized the album's lack of originality.
-The review did praise the band for not using clean vocals and also noted the members' young young age, stating "they really flirt with breaking above the mold."

 In 2020, the band celebrated the album's 15th anniversary with a virtual livestream concert, with no fans in attendance due to the COVID-19 pandemic.
 They performed the album in its entirety, featuring a guest appearance from both McManness and Tuscan.
 This performance was later made available to stream as an album.